dvtate/ideas/README.md

 # wishlist
-Some project ideas I'd work on if I had free time.
+Some project ideas I'd work on if I had more free time/motivation.
 See other `.md` files and the lists below for ideas

 ## Useful
 - Translate comments to english (ie - vscode translator extension)